 - If a broadcaster is standing on an object that moves, visitors see him move around the scene as the object moves.
 If the corresponding object in the clone instance is in a different place, the broadcaster may appear to be flying or otherwise standing on an invisible object.

 One notable exception to these rules is that text chat carries both ways between the broadcasting and clone instances, giving visitors a means to communicate with broadcasters in the broadcasting instance.

-Currently, the only way to participate in an avatar broadcasting event is to obtain a special Atlas URL for the event.
+Currently, the only way to participate in an avatar broadcasting event is to obtain a special URL for the event.
 While in Sansar, paste this URL into the Chat app and click the Go button that appears.

 The ability to create a broadcasting instance is coming soon.
 Currently, the use of avatar broadcasting is limited to special events curated by Linden Lab.